 There is a single enormous international terminal made up of two different gate areas, A and G, each with its own separate security checkpoint.

-All the terminals at SFO are connected pre-security by the AirTrain which also connects to public transit at the airport’s BART station (more on BART below).
-For a long time, the terminals at SFO were mostly not interconnected past security but recent construction has now finally connected most of pieces together.
-Currently, the connections available are:
+All the terminals at SFO are connected pre-security by the AirTrain which also connects to public transit at the airport's BART station (more on BART below).
+For a long time, the terminals at SFO were mostly not interconnected past security but recent construction has now finally connected all of the pieces together.

-• Terminal 3 to the G gates of the International Terminal (helpful for United travelers connecting with Star Alliance international flights)
+- Terminal 3 to the G gates of the International Terminal (for United flyers connecting to Star Alliance international flights)

-• Terminal 1 to the A gates of the International Terminal (helpful for American and Alaska travelers connecting with OneWorld international flights and Delta travelers connecting with SkyTeam international flights)
+- Terminal 1 to the A gates of the International Terminal (for American and Alaska flyers connecting with OneWorld international flights and Delta flyers connecting with SkyTeam international flights)

 When departing from SFO, be aware that airport security lines can be long during busy times and during holiday periods, so plan ahead.
 The good news is that there are a number of ways to skip the line at SFO.
 If you have TSA Pre-Check, use it.
 Otherwise look for the family lanes if you are traveling with young kids or the elite lines if you have status on the airline you are flying (see my tips for expedited airport security with kids).